Founding Editor (she/her)

 Head Poetry Editor

-Rebecca is a student from Singapore.
-She loves reading, writing, and discovering music to add to her playlists.
+Rebecca Yong is a Singaporean student.
+She loves reading, writing, and good music.
 When she’s not busy studying, she enjoys art, dancing, and exploring new places.

 Head CNF Editor